BenjaminRuiz94/Lab.Practicing-git/README.md

-This is a repo for learning git
+This is my first attempt at uploading my changes to git!